Download a high resolution map and narrative (PDF Version, 773 KB) suitable for printing.

 Northern Region (YK, NWT)

-Temperatures across the Northern Region were variable in November with cooler temperatures experienced in the southern Yukon and parts of the Northwest Territories.
-The rest of the Northern region saw above normal temperatures of up to 5 degrees Celsius above normal this month.
-Near or above normal precipitation was recorded across much of the northern region in November.
-However Southern portions of the Northwest Territories, south of Great Slave Lake, continued to receive below normal precipitation.
+Temperatures across the Northern Region were variable in December with cooler temperatures experienced in western Northwest Territories and much warmer than normal temperatures dominating the rest of the region.
+Above normal precipitation was recorded across much of the northern region in December except for parts of the Yukon where precipitation was near below normal.
+Southern portions of the Northwest Territories, south of Great Slave Lake, where dry conditions have persisted since fall, saw continued recovery this month with near to above normal precipitation.

 Key Drought Indicators